shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 ### Overview

-Xandr technology relies on a JavaScript that is served with the advertising creative.
+Microsoft Advertising technology relies on a JavaScript that is served with the advertising creative.
 This script runs in the browser of the internet user.

 Several functions are performed by the script: